xfhg/intercept/docs/docs/sandbox.md

 ```

 ::: info
-Great, let's automate it and send the report to the CIO
+Alright, let's automate it and send the report to the CIO
 :::

 ## 🛰️ INTERCEPT OBSERVE